 - Authenticated testing has much better code coverage on applications since it can simulate much more of the user based functionality like transactions.

-- Some authenticated scans can simulate “brute-force” style attacks, which could cause account lockouts depending on your system configurations.
+- Some authenticated and un authenticated scans can simulate “brute-force” style attacks, which could cause account lockouts depending on your system configurations.

 Why should I care?